 You won’t have to worry about the debris being stuck in the treads, because the Super Lug will naturally expel the dirt and grime as you drive.
 The tires are wider and they have a load capacity of 1050 pounds, enough to support your zero-turn mower.

-What I Liked When Testing
+What I Like

-- It has self-cleaning capability
+- They're self-cleaning

-What I Don’t Like When Testing
+What I Don’t Like

 2. Carlisle Tru Power Lawn & Garden Tire

-The Carlisle Tru Power Tires for your zero-turn mower feature larger treads that will not hold any debris and dirt.
+The Carlisle Tru Power Tires for zero-turn mower units feature larger treads that will not hold any debris and dirt.
 The tires are more expensive but also very durable with a load capacity of 1390 pounds.

-What I Liked When Testing
+What I Like

-- It boasts a high load capacity
+- They have a high load capacity

-What I Don’t Like When Testing
+What I Don’t Like

-- The lugs are not very deep
+- The lugs aren't that deep

 3. MaxAuto 2 Pcs 16x6.50-8 Turf Tires for Lawn Tractor Lawn Mower